Healthy Homes Assessment Melling

 What We Do

-As building inspectors, we deal with all the elements of specialist house inspections.
-We are here to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all issues that come with professional house inspects.
+We’re there to ensure you make the best choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of buying or owning your own home.
+We are serious about your investment and conduct comprehensive inspections so you won’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing an home.

-We specialise in a variety of services to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling in addition to other services.
+We specialise in a range of solutions to ensure you are completely aware of the state of any property you may be looking to purchase or sell in addition to other solutions.

-We do not just collaborate with you, but we also collaborate with a number of important clients such as municipal councils and banks and insurance firms.
-Evidently , they enjoy this peace of mind provided, because of the information contained in our building inspection reports.
+We don’t just work with you , but we also work with some large clients including local councils, banks and insurance firms.
+Evidently they enjoy their peace of mind provided, thanks to the information provided in our building inspection reports.

-With our systemised approach to your property inspection and the latest in technology for software including digital photos imbedded into your Report, you are able to actually see any issues that could be identified.
-Through our detailed reporting it is easy to understand why we receive so many referrals from clients our services to their family and friends.
+We have a systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the Report, you are able to actually see any issues identified.
+Because of our detailed report, it is no wonder we have so many clients who recommend our service to family and friends.

 Get Peace of Mind - Get in Touch